Isagenix: Products and business model

-Using a multi-level marketing model, Isagenix sells dietary supplement products, as well as cosmetics.
-The Isagenix diet involves consuming Isagenix products, low-calorie meals, and shakes for 30 days, along with other products like cleanses and supplements.
+Isagenix sells dietary supplement products, as well as cosmetics through a multi-level marketing model.
+The Isagenix diet involves consuming Isagenix products, meals, and shakes for 30 days, along with other supplements.

 The company also sells "Financial Wellness" product bundles to their multi-level marketing distributors.
 Distributors are required to actively recruit new members to earn money.
 The company's promotional materials highlight people earning more than $100k per month; however, most distributors earn less than 500 dollars per year.

+A report by Australian consumer organization CHOICE, describes instances of unqualified associates providing medical advice about the products, a practice which the company says it does not authorize.

+Controversy

 Physician Harriet A. Hall published a lengthy critique of Isagenix products in Skeptical Inquirer, in which she said that many of the claims made about the products are false, and that the amount of vitamin A in some of the products is dangerous and goes against the recommendations of The Medical Letter.

-According to a report by Australian consumer organization CHOICE, Isagenix makes claims about its "nutritional cleansing" product that are not supported by science, while other Isagenix weight-loss products are similar in content to much cheaper store-bought alternatives.
-The report also describes instances of unqualified associates providing medical advice about the products, a practice which the company says it does not authorize.